 Introducing 7 tips to boost website sales and leads that can be implemented on your existing website.
 I hope you find to be a great starting point for ensuring your website is performing.

-Skip ahead to the Free website performance audit quiz
+Skip ahead to the Free website performance website audit quiz

 CTA above the fold

 Ensure your CTA (call to action) button is positioned above the fold (in the viewable screen area when the page first loads) and over to the right.
 CTA should be the last element on the right.
 If you want people to call you on the phone then use your phone number as the CTA.
 If you want people to email you then have a contact form over on the right and above the fold.

 Why – because people read from right to left.
 This is the natural direction the eye follows.
 The eyes are drawn to the right side of the page.
 If the CTA is above the fold, The user should have no trouble with the conversion.

 Integrate social proof like google ratings and testimonials to a position of prominence on the website page.
 This is proven to be a trusted conversion feature.
 People trust strangers reviews just as much as people they know.

 You can pull these directly from google reviews on your google my business page and with a few tweaks you can filter out any bad ones.

 Key message for each page above the fold

 Put your key message for each page above the fold and make it clear as day.
 For example, you might sell wedding cakes, the main message / H1 (the most important heading for people and search engines) on the homepage will be “Special Wedding cakes for Special Weddings”.
 Then on the wedding cake category page, the heading will be “Special Vegan Wedding Cakes for Special Vegan Weddings”.
 People don’t want to think, they just want to know their in the right place to solve their problem.
 If they need more info, they will scroll down and start scanning for further headlines, text and imagery to help them make a decision to engage your wedding cakes or not.